 5. Cooking and cleaning, however, are not part of college life

-After three months of cafeteria food they will have remembered how much they love your home cooking and forgotten how to put dishes in the dishwasher or where the recycling and garbage recycling and garbage are located.
+After three months of cafeteria food they will have remembered how much they love your home cooking and forgotten how to put dishes in the dishwasher or where the recycling and garbage are located.
 You will need to remind them.

 6. Overcook for your college kids